 “The speakers present on many levels – the kids pick up valuable messages, but there is so much for teachers too, which can be taken back and incorporated into individual classrooms and schools to spread the message even further.” -A Teacher

-Eleven speakers will share their stories across the three days, including:
+Eleven speakers shared their stories across the three days, including:

 - BECKY KELLAR-DUKE: Olympian Becky Kellar-Duke competed in the first four Olympic Winter Games in which women’s ice hockey was included, winning one silver and four gold medals.
-Kellar-Duke will be speaking about the roles that goal setting and self-determination played on her road to the Olympics.
+Kellar-Duke spoke about the roles that goal setting and self-determination played on her road to the Olympics.

-- GUELPH POLICE SERVICE/WATERLOO REGION POLICE WITH SEXUAL ASSAULT/DOMESTIC VIOLENCE TREATMENT CENTRE: Students will hear from trusted experts on topics that include healthy dating, cyberbullying, human trafficking and consent.
+- GUELPH POLICE SERVICE/WATERLOO REGION POLICE WITH SEXUAL ASSAULT/DOMESTIC VIOLENCE TREATMENT CENTRE: Students heard from trusted experts on topics that include healthy dating, cyberbullying, human trafficking and consent.